 "He became the author of eternal salvation unto all them that obey Him" (Hebrews 5:9 ).

 Let us suppose someone wants to give you a gift of $1,000.
-He writes a check for that amount and instructs you to cashgrace_0 it.
+He writes a check for that amount and instructs you to cash it.
 It is yours; you have the check in your hands.
 But the money is still in the bank and not in your hands until you cash the check.

 Your act of cashing the check is the required obedience, and this obedient response is needed if you are to enjoy the benefits of the bank account and check.
 If you do not act, the bank retains the money in the donor's account and you do not get it!
 So it is with God.
 The donor is God, the check is faith, and obedience cashes the check.